 What will I learn?

-Expand your love of music!
-Most music students enjoy a wide variety of music.
-They
+Expand your passion for music!
+Our students enjoy a wide variety of music and are

-are interested in an in-depth study of music and how to apply it to their own playing
+interested in an in-depth study of music and how to apply it to their own performance.

 Many courses and ensembles are also available to the non-music major.